Ellsworth Van Graafeiland

 Ellsworth Alfred Van Graafeiland (May 11, 1915 – November 20, 2004) was a United States circuit judge of the United States Court of Appeals for the Second Circuit.

 Education and career

 Van Graafeiland was born on May 11, 1915, in Rochester, New York.
 His father was a clothing cutter.
 He first enrolled at the Cornell School of Agriculture with just $15 in his pockets, but transferred to the University of Rochester after receiving a job as a cashier at Walgreens, at a time when jobs were scarce.
-He received a Bachelor of Arts degree from University of Rochester in 1937 and a Bachelor of Laws from Cornell Law School in 1940.
+He received a Bachelor of Arts degree from the University of Rochester in 1937 and a Bachelor of Laws from Cornell Law School in 1940.
 Van Graafeiland was an attorney in private practice in Rochester from 1940 to 1974, starting at the firm that became Wiser, Shaw, Freeman, Van Graafeiland, Harter and Secrest.

 Federal judicial service

 At the recommendation of United States Senator James L. Buckley, Van Graafeiland was nominated by President Gerald Ford on December 11, 1974, to a seat on the United States Court of Appeals for the Second Circuit located in New York City and vacated by Judge Henry Friendly.
 He was confirmed by the United States Senate on December 20, 1974, and received his commission on December 21, 1974.
 He assumed senior status on May 11, 1985.
 His service terminated on November 20, 2004, due to his death in Rochester.